SeppiaBrilla/University-notes/Image processing and computer vision/Stereo geometry.md

-A set of tecniques to infer data from a set of photos from which we do not know the corrispondace between two points.
+A set of techniques to infer data from a set of photos from which we do not know the correspondence between two points.

 ## Stereo matching